raj-subhankar/HumansOfGitHub/CONTRIBUTING.md

 # Contributing

-In this guide I'll guide you thorugh the steps to fork a repository, create a branch and push your changes to the main repo.
+In this guide, I'll guide you through the steps to fork a repository, create a branch and push your changes to the main repo.

 ### Step 1: Copying the repo to your computer
 Firstly, press the fork button on the top-right of the project page.
 Next we are going to clone the repository into our computers typing the following in the Terminal: